 Christian Maidankine

-Designer Christian Maidankine shares his leap from architecture to leathergoods and the importance of our daily essentials.
+Designer Christian Maidankine shares his inspirations, his venture into leatherwork, and the importance of crafting for the everyday.

 How would you describe your profession and your practice?